lbutkovich/OBC_Project2/README.md

 ## Objectives
 - For this portfolio bioinformatics project, we replicate analyses of Zhang et al.
 - Metabolomics, single-omics
-- Proteomics, single-omics
+- Proteomics, single-omics (in progress)
+- Clinical Parameters (in progress)
-- Multi-omics (metabolomics and proteomics)
+- Multi-omics (in progress)
+- Predictive Model for pt-DVT (in progress)

 ## Background
 - Study Design